• About the theatre

 Mother Courage

-VASILISA ALEXEEVA
+VASILISA ALEKSEEVA

 Kattrin (Catherine), her mute daughter

-VAN SUPRUN
+IVAN SUPRUN

 Eilif, her elder son